hashchange/jquery.scrollable/README.md

 (It should go without saying that the result is established with feature testing, not browser sniffing, and is based on the actual behaviour of the browser.)

+## Browser support

+jQuery.scrollable has been tested with

+- 2015 versions of Chrome, Firefox, Safari, and Opera on the Desktop
+- IE8+
+- Safari on iOS 8, Chrome on Android 5
+- SlimerJS

 ## Build process and tests

 If you'd like to fix, customize or otherwise improve the project: here are your tools.